-Today, a European Union court upholds the 2017 ruling that Google’s actions were anticompetitive, and the $2.8 billion fine is reaffirmed.
+Today, a European Union court upholds the 2017 ruling that Google’s actions were anticompetitive, reaffirming the $2.8 billion fine.
 The American multinational technology company thereby lost the appeal case.

 The EU’s Court in Luxembourg backed an antitrust ruling by EU competition regulators in 2017 that the Alphabet Inc. search engine infringed antitrust laws by pushing users to its own comparison-shopping advertising at the expense of competitor shopping services.

 The penalty against Google was the largest at the time and the first in a series of judgments that are at the heart of EU Competition Commissioner Margrethe Vestager’s efforts to reign in big tech’s expanding dominance.

 The decision strengthens the EU’s fight against internet behemoths, which has prompted other global antitrust regulators, including the US, to join in.
 It may also aid smaller businesses in pursuing multimillion-dollar damages suits in national courts, alleging that Google harmed their fledgling company.